-In this passage, "representatives" refers to the number of seats in House of Representatives in Congress, "Numbers" refers to population, "several States" refers to any State that ratifies the Constitution, "those bound to service" refers to indentured servants (those who had committed to a term of voluntary servitude in compensation for repayment of the voyage to America fronted by others), "Indians not taxed" refers to Indians on reservations, "other persons" refers to slaves, and "free persons" refers to anyone not in the "other person" group, i.e. not slaves.
+In this passage, "representatives" refers to the number of seats in House of Representatives in Congress, "Numbers" refers to population, "several States" refers to the State that ratify the Constitution and join the Union, "those bound to service" refers to indentured servants (those who had committed to a term of voluntary servitude in compensation for repayment of the voyage to America fronted by others), "Indians not taxed" refers to Indians on reservations, "other persons" refers to slaves, and "free persons" refers to anyone not in the "other person" group, i.e. not slaves.